-When you search for Strudel on the internet, Poushe is one of the first entries on the list.
-This tells you all you need to know as to how serious they are about this Habsburg delicacy (or perhaps how clever their webmaster is).
+When you search for Strudel on the internet, Poushe is one of the first entries to appear on the list.
+This tells you all you need to know as to how serious they are about this Habsburg delicacy, or perhaps as to how clever their webmaster is.

-Poushe offers a different savory strudel for lunch every day, and the tasty salad and side dish buffet is included in the price (CHF 13.50 for a small or 17.50 for a large portion).
-The strudels range from a down-to-earth potato version all the way to a more adventurous pumpkin and cinnamon combo.
+Poushe offers a different savoury strudel for lunch every day, and the tasty salad and side dish buffet is included in the price (prices vary according to plate size).
+The strudels range from a down-to-earth potato version all the way to the decidedly more adventurous pumpkin and cinnamon combo.
 For a serious sugar rush, you get to choose from four or five sweet options, with teas and coffees to round off the Viennese café experience.

 Poushe is run by a Bulgarian family.
-They own another Poushe strudel shop and eatery across town in Wollishofen and have just opened their third at Waffenplatzstrasse.
-Definitely an empire expansion that would have made the Austrian Emperor proud!
+They own another strudel shop across town at Waffenplatzstrasse in the Enge area.
+The Poushe shop at Wyssgasse was opened in 2013.
+They also have a food truck with which they visit street markets around Europe – an endeavour that would have done the Austrian Emperor proud!